2023 Fairleigh Dickinson vs. Purdue men's basketball game: Fairleigh Dickinson

 Fairleigh Dickinson entered its 2022–23 season under first-year head coach Tobin Anderson.
-A preseason Northeast Conference (NEC) coaches' poll picked the Knights to finish tied for sixth in their league.
+A preseason NEC coaches' poll picked the Knights to finish tied for sixth in their league.
 The Knights' roster was especially notable for its small physical size—averaging barely over 6 ft 1 in, with two starting guards being under 5 ft 10 in, it was the smallest in NCAA Division I men's basketball that season.
 In the years since the analytics website kenpom.com began tracking average heights of D-I men's rosters in the 2006–07 season, only one other roster had a shorter average height (Grambling State in 2009–10).
 The team completed the regular season with a 19–15 record and a second-place finish in the NEC.

 As the No. 2 seed in the NEC Tournament, they defeated St. Francis Brooklyn and Saint Francis (PA) to advance to the championship game against Merrimack.
 Because Merrimack was in the last season of a four-year transition period from Division II to Division I, the Knights received the conference's automatic bid to the NCAA tournament, despite losing the conference championship game to Merrimack 66–67.

 In the First Four, Fairleigh Dickinson defeated Texas Southern 84–61 to advance to the first round.
 After the game, Anderson said to the team in the locker room, "The more I watch Purdue, the more I think we can beat them."